How to Make a Grab & Go Bag and What's Included

 - one pair of closed-toed shoes

-- few pair of seasonally appropriate socks
+- few pairs of seasonally appropriate socks

 - jacket to match the season

-- consider clothing that layers
+- consider clothing that can be layered

 - consider buying clothing from thrift stores